 A fair proxy solicitation process is essential to Director accountability.
-A cornerstone of that process is the ability of Shareholders to communicate with one another.
-Apparently, the BRT's only concern is that Shareholders hear the messages of its members --- company sponsored Directors be elected or re-elected.
+A cornerstone of that process is the ability of Shareholders to communicate effectively with one another.
+The proposed rule does not assure that ability.
+It is not fair when Shareholders only hear the messages of corporate sponsored Directors seeking to be elected or re-elected.
 Such is not conducive to Director accountability.